mekkablue/InsertInflections/README.md

 This is a plugin for the [Glyphs font editor](http://glyphsapp.com/) by Georg Seifert.
 It inserts nodes on all inflections of all selected glyphs.
 This is useful for monoline workflows, where inflected paths need to be expanded to a closed stroke; and for conversion into TrueType outlines.

-After installation, it will add the menu item *Filter > Insert Inflections* (de: *Inflektionspunkte einfügen,* fr: *Ajouter les points d’inflexion,* es: *Agregar puntos de inflexión,* zh: 曲线拐点).
+After installation, it will add the menu item *Filter > Insert Inflections* (de: *Inflektionspunkte einfügen,* fr: *Ajouter les points d’inflexion,* es: *Agregar puntos de inflexión,* zh: 🎢曲线拐点).
 You can set a keyboard shortcut in System Preferences.

 ![Before (left) and after (right).](InsertInflections.png "Inserting Inflections")